-Pursued a Biology degree while at Brooklyn College.
-She worked with Dr. Theodore R. Muth in the Biology Department, their project involved working on the quantitative analysis of the attachment of the pathogenic bacteria Agrobacterium Tumefacien to Arabidopsis.
-Leslie spent the summer of 2006 at Columbia University working with Dr. Jeanine D'Armineto on antioxidants as treatments for Emphysema.
-Leslie was able to present her work at the 2006 Annual Biomedical Research Conference for Minority Students (ABRCMS).
-Leslie ininterested in a PhD degree in Microbiology/genetics and would like to do translational research.
+Leslie Aguirre was a biology major.
+She worked with Associate Professor Theodore R. Muth in the Biology Department.
+Their project involved working on the quantitative analysis of the attachment of the pathogenic bacteria Agrobacterium Tumefacien to Arabidopsis.
+Leslie spent summer 2006 at Columbia University working with Dr. Jeanine D'Armineto on antioxidants as treatments for emphysema.
+Leslie was able to present her work at the 2006 Annual Biomedical Research Conference for Minority Students.
+Leslie was interested in a PhD degree in microbiology/genetics and would like to do translational research.

-Cula Dautriche was a Chemistry major who participated in the MARC program from 2006 to 2008.
-She worked with Dr. Roberto A. Sanchez-Delgado in the Chemistry Department.
-Cula graduated from Brooklyn College with a B.S. in Chemistry.
-She is currently working in a post graduate program at Columbia University in the Andrew Marks Lab which is devoted to basic understanding of mechanisms that regulate calcium dependent signals including muscle contraction and cell growth.
+Cula Dautriche was a chemistry major who participated in the MARC program from 2006 to 2008.
+She worked with Professor Roberto A. Sánchez-Delgado in the Chemistry Department.
+Cula graduated with a B.S. in chemistry.
+She is currently working in a postgraduate program at Columbia University in the Andrew Marks Lab, which is devoted to basic understanding of mechanisms that regulate calcium dependent signals, including muscle contraction and cell growth.

-Was a double major in Biology and Chemistry here at Brooklyn college who joined the MARC program from 2006 to 2007.
-She worked under the supervision of Dr. Alexander Greer.
+Martine Paulynice was a double major in biology and chemistry who participated in the MARC program from 2006 to 2007.
+She worked under the supervision of Professor Alexander Greer.
 Martine graduated with a degree in both biology and chemistry in 2008.
 She spend some time as a research assistant at Columbia University and went on to pursue a gradudate program at New York Medical College.